 7.02.1.01 – Fire Watch Procedure

 A plan of action, should the fire alarm system and/or the sprinkler system fail to work properly so, as to not provide continuous facility-wide fire detection and alarm capabilities.
 A fire alarm system could include, but is not limited to: fire alarm panel, smoke or heat detection system, sprinkler system and fire department notification system.
+The units have vinyl chip epoxy flooring.

 Fire Watch Procedures are available in writing in each apartment and comprehended by training of all facility staff.